 - In November 2014, the Minister of State for Housing and Planning issued a Written Ministerial Statement (WMS) setting out changes to national planning policy.
 The WMS stated that financial contributions towards affordable housing should no longer be sought on sites of 10 units or less and which have a maximum combined gross floor area of 1,000sqm.
 National Planning Practice Guidance (NPPG) was amended to reflect this.
 However on 31st July 2015 the High Court held (West Berkshire Council v SSCLG [2015]) that the policy expressed through the WMS was unlawful and the NPPG was changed to reflect this.
 On 11th May 2016 the Court of Appeal reversed the High Court decision.
 The NPPG was subsequently amended to reflect the WMS on 19th May 2016. - 1.2 In light of the above developments, between November 2014 and August 2015 and May 2016 and 1st September 2017 the Council gave greater weight to the WMS policy and associated NPPG guidance in it than to adopted Policy CP4 of its Core Strategy in respect of development proposals for 10 dwellings or less and which had a maximum combined gross floor area of 1000 sq metres.
 However, having undertaken an analysis of up to date evidence of housing needs (The Needs Analysis), officers advised in 2017 that when considering the weight to be given to the WMS in the context of breaches of the adopted development plan policy, the local evidence of housing need contained in the Needs Analysis should generally be given greater weight.
 On 1st September 2017 the Council resolved to have regard to the Needs Analysis as a consideration of significant weight when considering the relationship between Policy CP4 and the WMS for the purposes of Section 70(2) Town and Country Planning Act 1990 and Section 38(6) Planning and Compulsory Purchase Act 2004 in respect of development proposals of 10 dwellings or less. - 1.3 On 24th July 2018 a new version of the National Planning Policy Framework1 (the Framework) was published with immediate effect for development management purposes.
 Paragraph 63 of the Framework advises that "Provision of affordable housing should not be sought for residential developments that are not major developments, other than in designated rural areas (where policies may set out a lower threshold of 5 units or fewer)."
-Annex 2 of the NPPF defines "major development" as "for housing, development where 10 or more homes will be provided, or the site has an area of 0.5 hectares or more." - 1.4 The Council's current affordable housing policy is set out in Policy CP4 of the Core Strategy (adopted in October 2011) and establishes that : - a) "...All new development resulting in a net gain of one or more dwellings will be expected to contribute to the provision of affordable housing." - e) "In most cases require affordable housing provision to be made on site, but in relation to small sites delivering between one and nine dwellings, consider the use of commuted payments towards provision off site.
-Such payments will be broadly equivalent in value to on-site provision but may vary depending on site circumstances and viability." - 1.5 The supporting text to Policy CP4 summarises the justification for it:
+Annex 2 of the NPPF defines "major development" as "for housing, development where 10 or more homes will be provided, or the site has an area of 0.5 hectares or more." - 1.4 The Council's current affordable housing policy is set out in Policy CP4 of the Core Strategy (adopted in October 2011) and establishes that : - a) "...All new development resulting in a net gain of one or more dwellings will be expected to contribute to the provision of affordable housing."

-&lt;sup>1 The revised National Planning Policy Framework was updated in February 2019 and retains the policies as stated in Paragraph 1.3 of this document.
+1 The revised National Planning Policy Framework was updated in February 2019 and July 2021 and retains the policies as stated in Paragraph 1.3 of this document.